OrdnanceSurvey/OS-Vector-Tile-API-Stylesheets/README.md

 ## Using the styles in QGIS

 If you are intending on using the Vector Tiles API in QGIS (only available in EPSG: 3857), we recommend following the instructions in our [Getting started guide](https://docs.os.uk/os-apis/accessing-os-apis/os-vector-tile-api/getting-started/qgis) and then using the QGIS style files in this GitHub Repo to ensure text renders correctly.
+These style files are provided as QGIS is not able to interpret some of the expressions used in the json files to rotate text correctly.

 ## Styles